major/MySQLTuner-perl/README.md

 	cd mariadb-sys-master/
 	mysql -u root -p < ./sys_10.sql

+Errors & solutions for performance schema

+     ERROR at line 21: Failed to open file './tables/sys_config_data_10.sql -- ported', error: 2
+     Have a look at #452 solution given by @ericx

 Performance tips
 --
 Metadata statistic updates can impact strongly performance of database servers and MySQLTuner.